fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7d.md

 During the course, the frontend and backend of the BlogList application have lived in separate repositories.
 A common real-world practice is to place both into a single repository, which simplifies deployment and makes it easier to share code between the two.

 Read the section [Frontend and backend in the same repository](/en/part7/miscellaneous#frontend-and-backend-in-the-same-repository) from the course material and restructure your application accordingly.
-Place the frontend and backend source code in the same repository while keeping their <i>package.json</i> files separate.
+Place the frontend and backend source code under the directory bloglist of your submission repository.

-Make sure that the development workflow still works: running <i>npm run dev</i> in the frontend directory should start the Vite dev server with hot reload as before.
-Also verify that the production build works: the backend should be able to serve the built frontend as a static site using a command such as <i>npm run build && npm start</i> (or equivalent scripts you define).
+Make sure that the development workflow still works:

+Running <i>npm run dev</i> in the directory *bloglist* should start the Vite dev server with hot reload as before.
+Also verify that the production build works: the backend should be able to serve the built frontend as a static site when <i>npm run build && npm start</i> is run in the directory *bloglist*.

 <i>Note:</i> if you run into strange dependency errors after reorganising the repository, the safest fix is often to delete all <i>node_modules</i> directories and run <i>npm install</i> again from scratch in each of the relevant directories.